dlamspl/rdap/README.md

 - Demo data for security and other use cases
 - Setup the underlying system for workload management (systemd)
+- Phantom playbook for demo for full cycle with ES notables (from A-Z)
+- ES and Phantom notable events
+- Phantom ES integration
+- Dynamic HEC tokens
+- A lot more (if time ever allows)

 Ansible:
 - Enhance service detection and status